SUI-Components/sui/packages/sui-widget-embedder/README.md

 }
 ```

-* pathnameRegExp [REQUIRED]: RegExp to identify the pathname of the page where this list of widgets must work
+- pathnameRegExp [REQUIRED]: RegExp to identify the pathname of the page where this list of widgets must work.
+- blacklistedRegExps [OPTIONAL]: List of RegExps to identify the pathname of the pages where the widgets don't need to work at.
-* vendor [OPTIONAL]: In case you want to have a vendor file for this page only.
+- vendor [OPTIONAL]: In case you want to have a vendor file for this page only.

 ## Working with React